hswolff/tvchat/README.md

 Infra:
-  If a user can not log in then just log them out and clear localStorage.
+  DONE: If a user can not log in then just log them out and clear localStorage.
     if the refresh token goes bad or the localStorage gets corrupted.

   Self host images